 NIDA's Role in Providing Cannabis for Research

-See Frequently Asked Questions about Conducting Research with Cannabis and Hemp.
+See Frequently Asked Questions about Conducting Research with Cannabis (Marijuana and Hemp).

 Under the 1961 international Single Convention on Narcotic Drugs (PDF, 680KB) (amended in 1972), cannabis is designated a Schedule I substance, and participating countries are required to restrict production, manufacture, possession and distribution of marijuana except for medical and scientific purposes.
 The Drug Enforcement Administration (DEA) regulates the cultivation of marijuana for research purposes through registration requirements and establishing annual aggregate production quotas under the authority of the 1970 Controlled Substances Act (CSA), which implements the Single Convention.
-Since then, the DEA has only issued a single registration for the cultivation of marijuana for research, to the University of Mississippi, which is funded through a NIDA contract.
-In March 2020, the DEA posted a proposed rule in the Federal Register to facilitate registering additional growers.
-The proposed rule is open for public comment until May 22, 2020, and may be revised in response to public comment.
-Questions on the proposed rule or the process of registering marijuana growers for research should be addressed to the DEA.
+Historically, the DEA has only issued a single registration for the cultivation of marijuana for research, to the University of Mississippi National Center for Natural Product Research, which is funded through a NIDA contract.
+In December 2020, the DEA finalized this rule which amended 21 Code of Federal Regulations 1318 to facilitate the cultivation of marijuana for research purposes.
+The DEA has since approved additional bulk manufacturer marijuana growers; a list of DEA-approved growers can be found here.

-NIDA contracts with the University of Mississippi to grow marijuana for use in research studies.
-The contract was renewed in 2015 under an open solicitation process.
-The University designates a secure plot of land where marijuana crops are grown every few years, based on current and expected demand.
-The marijuana is grown, harvested, stored, and made available as bulk marijuana or other purified elements of marijuana to use for research.
+NIDA has a contract with the University of Mississippi to grow marijuana for use in research studies.
+The contract was renewed in 2023 under an open solicitation process.
+The University designates secure facilitieswhere cannabis is cultivated and processed for research use, based on current and expected demand.
+This cannabis is grown, harvested, stored, and made available as homogenized plant material, cannabis cigarettes, or other purified elements of the cannabis plant to use for research.
 For more information on the marijuana farm and current supply: See Information on marijuana farm contract.

-Marijuana for use in research can be obtained through the NIDA drug supply program through a process that was updated by the Department of Health and Human Services in June 2015 (PDF, 381KB).
-Applicants are encouraged to contact the NIDA Drug Supply Program prior to submitting their application to obtain information on availability of the marijuana strain(s) to be requested.
-All applicants must fulfill the following requirements:
+Cannabis for use in research can be obtained through the NIDA drug supply program.
+Applicants are encouraged to contact the NIDA Drug Supply Program prior to submitting their application to obtain information on the variety of chemovars (e.g., concentrations of THC, CBD, and other cannabinoids) and cannabis products available.
+All applicants with NIH funding must provide the following documents for a complete request package:

 For NIH Funded Projects (for all studies from basic science to human trials):